-What’s in the name really!!
-Be it sticky date or sticky toffee pudding, its such a delicious and utterly fulfilling dessert.
-Though traditionally sticky butterscotch sauce is topped over the date cakes, I have used a rum caramel sauce.
+What’s in the name!!
+Be it a sticky date or sticky toffee pudding, it’s such a delicious and utterly fulfilling dessert.
+Though the traditionally sticky butterscotch sauce is topped over the date cakes, I have used a rum caramel sauce.

 - Individual servings of sticky date puddings – Give this pudding a professional-looking finish by serving it in individual portions.
 This is also a great recipe to make for one or two, as the remaining puddings can be added to the freezer ready to pull out throughout the cold winter months.